JamesOmare/Flask_Chat_Application/readme.md

 After logging in, you will be redirected to the chat page where you can send and receive messages with other users in real-time.

+## Live site
+The live site is deployed at heroku: "https://jamesfeed-chat.herokuapp.com"

 ## Contributing

 Contributions are always welcome!
 If you would like to contribute to this project, please open a pull request.